 *most University courses will have additional entry criteria (please check with the University about requirements for specific courses)

-More detail about NCEA can be found on the NCEA website.
+More detail about NCEA can be found on the NCEA website including the NCEA assessment dates for 2023.

 Website by 72DPI